carpentries-lab/metagenomics-workshop/index.md

-Data Carpentry’s aim is to teach researchers basic concepts, skills, and tools for working with data so they can get more done in less time and with less pain.
+Data Carpentry’s aim is to teach researchers basic concepts, skills, and tools for working with data so they can get more done quickly and with less pain.
 This workshop uses Data Carpentry's approach to teach data management and analysis for metagenomics research, including: best practices for the organization of bioinformatics projects and data, use